Table of Contents

 Here is everything you need to know before you finalize your decision.

-When can I apply for a Modification?
+When can I apply for a Child Support Modification?

 The first question that anyone should think about is whether they are even applicable or not for modification.
 This is necessary because your case will not even be considered if it does not fulfill the minimum requirement.